vickykumarui/competitiveProgramingusingJs/dynamicProgramming/readme.md

   In above diagram we can see that fib(3) is getting used  Hence reusable subproblem

   Optimal substructure - If a problem solution can be constructed from optimal solution of it subproblems

+  Whole idea of dynamic programming is to store the previous result if required to be used in future to avoid expensive calculation being done again